 So the “problem” of poor posture is mostly minor and self-limiting.
 The worst problems are avoided naturally, instinctively.
 The postural fitness that matters the most is taken care of almost automatically.
 What remains is usually fairly trivial.

 How long do you think you could work like this without regretting it?

 That said, homo sapiens can also be surprisingly self-defeating!
-In fact, this seems to be a weird feature of “higher” intelligence.12 Human beings do not always avoid unnecessary strain, and we can be surprisingly prone to doing things the hard way.
+In fact, this seems to be a weird feature of “higher” intelligence.11 Human beings do not always avoid unnecessary stress.
+We can be surprisingly prone to doing things the hard way.
 So we probably do make some postural mistakes and develop bad habits, because we are careless, or our big brain is placing too much emphasis on another priority, or because don’t even know that we’re doing something wrong (like the knees-tucked-under-the-chair example).
 Fortunately, the scientific evidence strongly suggests that doing things the hard way, posturally speaking, is probably not all that harmful.
 Here are some interesting examples …

 - For instance, a leg length difference is portrayed by many therapists, especially chiropractors and massage therapists, as a serious postural problem that is pretty much guaranteed to cause pain.
 And yet it’s been proven that people with significant leg length differences suffer from no more back pain than anyone else.12 (Not that minor differences can even be reliably diagnosed in the first place.13)

 - And soccer athletes with large differences in the mass of their low back and hip muscles — exactly the kind of “imbalance” that is targeted for repair by therapists everywhere — don’t actually get hurt any more often than soccer players with more evenly distributed muscle mass.14